Last updated on December 15th, 2024 at 03:30 pm

 There’s not a bad site among the 30 available, including three ADA accessible sites with concrete pads.
 The rest of the sites are on a hard-pack red clay surface, comfortable for tents and level for RV’s.

-All sites have at least a partial view of Lake Seminole, and lakefront sites enjoy access for kayaks and canoes.
+All sites have a view of Lake Seminole.
+Lakefront sites enjoy access for kayaks and canoes.

-There is little vegetation separating sites, but the generous size and distance between sites affords a level of privacy for tents, pop-ups and RV’s.
+There is little vegetation separating sites, but the generous size and distance between sites affords a level of privacy.

 Some sites are marginally better than others, so if you are picky, try to book sites directly on the lakeshore if you can get them.
-Close to Tallahassee (45 miles), this park makes a fine weekend getaway, so book early if you want weekends.
+Just 45 miles from Tallahassee, this park makes a fine weekend getaway, so book early if you want weekends.

 We reserved an inland site, #26, for our arrival on the weekend and lucked out for two additional weeknights on the lakefront on Site #15.